 The Town will provide technical assistance to other entities that are applying for funds for affordable and supportive housing.
 The Town, where possible, will expedite the review process of such applications through Town departments.

-The CDA will also be making significant improvements to the two shelters, in an effort to provide quality temporary housing for homeless families and individuals.
+The CDA made significant improvements to the two shelters, in an effort to provide quality temporary housing for homeless families and individuals.

 Actions planned to enhance coordination between public and private housing and social service agencies